mschordan/agaconv/doc/agaconv.1.md

 chunks (packets), each with an uncompressed frame and associated audio data.
-In addition to the original 12-bit colors, **AGAConv** also supports 24-bit colors, as supported by Commodore Amiga AGA systems released in 1992+. **AGAConv** also ensures 32-bit padding of CDXL chunks, which can make a difference in video frame rate of up to 50%.
+In addition to the original 12-bit colors, **AGAConv** also supports 24-bit colors, as supported by Commodore Amiga AGA systems released in 1992+. **AGAConv** also ensures 32-bit alignment of CDXL chunks, which can make a difference in video frame rate of up to 50%.
 For standard CDXL files this is achieved by adjusting the frequency.
 See option \--frequency for more details.